Is Ushuaia worth it?

 But honestly, with minimal elevation gain I found this trail to be relatively easy.

-Try to hit this trail after a day or two with no rain if your itinerary allows and pack waterproof hiking shoes if you have them.
+Try to hit this trail after a day or two with no rain if your itinerary allows and wear waterproof hiking boots if you have them.

-Once your at the laguna stop and enjoy a picnic!
+Once your at the laguna, enjoy a picnic.
 The views are incredible and there are plenty of sheltered nooks and crannies to enjoy a picnic even on the windiest of days.

-There are plenty of guided tours on offer but you don’t need one.
-The trail is very well-marked and easy to follow.
+There are plenty of tours with guides like this one but, honestly, you don’t need one.
+The trail is very well-marked, highly trafficked and easy to follow.

 Read More: The Best Hikes in Argentina